MercierCharles/MercierCharles.github.io/research.md

 ![Overall tone](/assets/images/global_tone.png)

-Surprisingly, we notice something that is rather encouraging. encouraging:
+Surprisingly, we notice something that is rather encouraging:

 **Negativey is the exception, not the norm**